Venice, Louisiana, at the end of the road

 In flight

-The area seemed fairly deserted and we were not sure where to go from here and then along came a mail truck.
-We chatted a moment with the driver and asked where to get a bite to eat.
+The area seemed fairly deserted and we weren't sure where to go, and then along came a mail truck.
+We chatted a moment with the driver and asked where to get something to eat.
 He directed us to the CrawGators Bar & Grill down the road a piece at the Venice Marina.

 Note to self: the mailman is a good source for excellent restaurants.

-While nothing promising could be seen in any direction at this point, we were in store for a treat.
-We found our way to the restaurant perched about 20 feet above ground and spotted the outdoor seating with great views of the marina, a perfect setting on this warm, sunny day.
+Nothing promising could be seen in any direction, but we were in for a treat.
+The restaurant was perched about 20 feet above ground, with outdoor seating and great views of the marina — a perfect setting on a warm, sunny day.

-We took a table on the deck and as we settled in, the couple two tables down gave us a friendly hello, where are you from greeting.
-Anxious for some local conversation, we started what became a long one that covered kids, food, fishing, football and politics.
+We took a table on the deck and had barely settled in when the couple two tables down offered a friendly hello, where-are-you-from greeting.
+Eager for some local conversation, we started what became a long one — kids, food, fishing, football, politics.

-Come to find out the woman, Deanna, was the mother of the restaurant owners.
-The man, Bob, went to school with her in Bunkie, Louisiana, about 100 miles northwest.
-An interesting note, according to them, Bunkie is the home of Cajun food and that New Orleans stole the food and the story.
-It seemed enough for one of them to derisively say, in New Orleans “they put tomatoes in everything.”
+It turned out the woman, Deanna, was the mother of the restaurant owners.
+The man, Bob, had gone to school with her in Bunkie, Louisiana, about 100 miles northwest.
+According to them, Bunkie is the true home of Cajun food — New Orleans stole the food and the story both.
+One of them put it with quiet derision: in New Orleans, they put tomatoes in everything.

-In this area of the country, the love of food, flavorful food, cannot be underestimated.
-Bob told the story of how he visited Amish country with some friends on a business trip and looked forward to the much-touted food.
-His first bites were a huge disappointment and he wondered if he could finish the bland food.
-For a man who had grown up on Cajun and liberally spiced food, the idea of salt and pepper being the main seasonings made him wonder how this food had such a following.
-Deanna rhetorically asked how anyone could cook without red pepper.
+In this part of the country, the love of food — flavorful food — cannot be underestimated.
+Bob described a business trip to Amish country where he had looked forward to the much-touted cooking.
+His first bites were a disappointment; he wondered if he could finish the plate.
+For a man raised on Cajun food and liberal spice, the idea of salt and pepper as the main seasonings left him baffled by the food's reputation.
+Deanna asked rhetorically how anyone could cook without red pepper.

-Looking at the menu, we asked for suggestions and Bob right away said the seafood stuffed baked potato was good and the onion rings, and… I waved my hand to stop him there.
-Who could pass on a house specialty like a seafood stuffed potato?
+We asked for suggestions from the menu.
+Bob immediately recommended the seafood-stuffed baked potato, and the onion rings, and — I waved my hand to stop him there.
+Who could pass on a house specialty like a seafood-stuffed potato?

-Over lunch, the conversation swung from Katrina, this area had been 35 feet under water, to fishing which is excellent in this, one of the top destinations for yellow-fin tuna in the world, around to unions, FEMA, oil spills, environmentalists and healthcare.
-Suffice it to say this is a red state and their views on many issues were 180 degrees from mine, so it was a challenge to smile and appreciate the insights of people who had lived in the area their entire lives.
+Over lunch the conversation ranged from Katrina — this area had been under 35 feet of water — to the fishing, which is outstanding here, one of the world's top destinations for yellowfin tuna, and on to unions, FEMA, oil spills, environmentalists, and healthcare.
+This is deep-red country, and their views on most of those subjects were 180 degrees from mine.
+It took some effort to smile and absorb the perspective of people who had lived here all their lives.

 Settling into to Granada, Spain